mrtyormaa/decimal-to-roman-numerals/README.md

 3. Build and run the Docker containers

-To run the project localy please use `make setup` to install swag and install all the necessary dependencies.
-Then you can use `go run main.go` to run the application.
+To run the project localy, use `make setup` to install swag and all other necessary dependencies.
+Use `go run main.go` to run the application.
+This will run the decimal-to-roman-numerals.
+To run all the containers, i.e. the application, prometheus and grafana use the command `make up`.

-Here are a list of commands to run the application via containers. `make up` is all you need. :smiley:
+Here are a list of commands to run the application via containers.

 | Command       | Description                                                                 |
 |---------------|-----------------------------------------------------------------------------|